mantidproject/mantid/docs/source/tutorials/mantid_basic_course/algorithms_workspaces_and_histories/05_interfaces.rst

 #.
 Some preset values will have populated the Run table and the **Settings** tab
 #.
 Back on the **Run** tab, notice that the Run table is editable and in the lower-right corner, there are several
    options for Reducing and Saving data.
 Leave these as default for now.
 #.
-In the top-right, click *Process All*, in the main Mantid window, Workspaces will appear in the Workspaces Toolbox.
+In the top-right, click *Process All*, and notice in the main Mantid window, Workspaces will appear in the Workspaces Toolbox.
 #.
 Plot the *second_time_main_1D_2.2_10.0* Workspace to produce the plot seen below.

 .. figure:: /images/ISISSANSInterfaceplot.PNG